geekusa/search_catalog/README.md

 This README file constitutes the documenation for the app and will be kept upto date on [Github](https://github.com/geekusa/search_catalog/blob/master/README.md) as well as on the Splunkbase page.

 ### Release Notes
 Updated CSS for colors on nav bar.
 Updated Python 2 and 3 compatability.
 Updated to latest splunklib.
 Added new ability to add a link from the config file (instead of generating a dashboard), adds the link in the navigation.
+Added link example in example lookup file.
+Added drilldown abilty for links in the Not Sure Where to Look dashboard.